adrian-tudor/EncryptionBenchmark/README.md

 - **Java 21**
 - Clone the repository and run **MainGUI.java**, the project comes with encrypted/decrypted docs so every single option works out,
--  if you want to try it on your data, modify the **input.txt** file
+-  if you want to try it on your data, modify the **resources/input.txt** file
 -  To modify keys go to **gui/TestRunner** and modify the **key** values inside of **runCryptoTests()**
 -  **Different algorithms use different key sizes.**